fanoframework/fanoframework.github.io/getting-started/index.md

 ## Run it from browser

 Open web browser and go to `http://localhost:20477`.
 You should see `Home controller` text is printed in browser.
 Congratulations, your application is working.
-If you do not see text is printed, [read What could go wrong section](#what-could-go-wrong) below.

 ## Command walkthrough